letorbi/discord-rich-presence-for-processing/README.md

 ## Installation

+The easiest way to install Discord Rich Presence for Processing is via the Contribution Manager (Tools > Manage Tools...).
+Just open the Tools tab, select the Discord Rich Presence entry from the list and click on the install button.

+### Manual install

 Download the latest zip-archive from [the releases page](https://github.com/letorbi/discord-rich-presence-for-processing/releases) and extract it inside the *tools* directory of your sketchbook.

 ----